bharathkumaarr/newTempSite/README.md

-this is just a temporary portfolio site made in no time.
+This is just a temporary portfolio site made in no time.

-new portfolio site coming up.
+New portfolio site coming up.
-some links:
+Some links:
 - github: https://github.com/bharathkumaarr
 - twitter/x: https://x.com/bharathkumxr
 - linkedin: https://linkedin.com/in/bkrm